Keterion/imprust/Greeting.md

 ## IMPRUST
 A slow cli presentation thingy.
 The presentation format is in markdown and three dashes are used to separate slides.
-It doesn't btw                                               a
+It doesn't btw. aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa

 \sep(erator)\

 Penis =    funny

 \sep(erator)\